Weltraumschaf/blog.weltraumschaf.de/content/blog/Interim_Move_to_Jekyll_and_GitHub.md

 to much.
 But they are not really  convenient.
 You need to have special knowledge and you  have to  dig deep inside  to get  it up and  running in a  reliable way.
 That's a problem if you only want  to hack together some scripts, and then years later you need to reinstall them.
-So  I decided  to rewrite  Uberblog with  a language which  compiles into a self contained binary.
+So I decided to rewrite  [Uberblog][1] with  a language which  compiles into a self contained binary.
 So a enduser  who want to use  the tool  do  not need  to  tinker around  with an  environment  he is  not familiar with.